 To adjust the magnification we need to do two things: First, we need to allow for additional free parameters in the optimization.
-We make the front and back surfaces of the $2^{nd}$ lens variable, and we allow for a variable distance between the $1^{st}$ lens and the pupil stop and between the pupil stop and the $2^{nd}$ lens.
+We make the front and back surfaces of the 2nd lens variable, and we allow for a variable distance between the 1st lens and the pupil stop and between the pupil stop and the 2nd lens.
 Second, we need to add an entry for the magnification to the Merit Function.
 Open the Merit Function Editor and Insert Operand.
-Right-click on the field to open the Optimization - note that the value has to have a negative sign since the image is upside down - and give it a strong weight of 2.
+Right-click on the field to open the Optimization Operand dialog box.
+Choose the operand 'PMAG', set the target value to the desired magnification - note that the value has to have a negative sign since the image is upside down - and give it a strong weight of 2.
 Rerun the Automatic optimization.